ubclaunchpad/simon/README.md

 # Simon | UBC Launch Pad JavaScript Interview Project

 Thank you for choosing to interview with us and welcome to the UBC Launch Pad JavaScript interview project!
 The purpose of this interview stage is to give you a chance to demonstrate your programming abilities in a more relaxed environment than an in-person interview.
-If you aren't able or don't have time to complete it, we still encourage you to apply.
+You can choose to try either the Easy Task, the Challenge Task, or both.
+If you aren't able or don't have time to complete it, we still encourage you to apply with what you _have_ done.

 Note: We recommend using Google Chrome when developing this project.
 Other browsers may not have as robust a Web Audio implementation (looking at you, Safari).